walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis-in-action.md

 The three most dominant emoji are fire, police sirens, and flowers, which might seem a bit unusual.
 Note that we're only getting 32 emoji in the last 1000 tweets - these might just be artifacts of whatever happens to be going right now, and the project can't handle more volume than that (it's a student projec.
 Yay students!).
 If #friday got a relatively happy average sentiment, #angry is much more negative:

 ![angry sentiment](/assets/sentiment-analysis/emoji-sentiment-angry.jpg)

+Note how even #angry just barely dips below 50 to be predominantly negative.
+I actually had to search around for a while to find a hashtag that read as predominantly negative.
+Could this be a function of language - are people just happier than they are sad?
+Certainly not.
+More likely that I just didn't know what hashtag to look for or, even more likely, that sentiment analysis by way of computation is imprecise at best.